 I mean, that is a big fat win right there.
 Despite how straightforward it was, the final bird was juicy and flavorful and had such beautiful, crisp skin.
 I was thrilled I had rolled the dice and invited friends to join us for dinner, despite making a test recipe!

 This is one of those recipes that fills the kitchen with wonderful aromas that get you really excited.
 And the end results deliver.
 The blending of creaminess from the stout, saltiness from the soy and sweetness from the onions is a winner.
 The dish was not complicated and very easy to put together (as the headnote would suggest).

 I wish there was something to do with the marinade, especially the onions.
 Seemed a waste to throw them all away.

 The recipe makes a nice, moist chicken that has a lot of good flavors.
-I roasted some carrots and Brussels sprouts, which turned out amazing.
+I roasted some Brussels sprouts, which turned out amazing.

 We had a couple bottles of Guinness in the refrigerator.
 I don’t drink stout, and my pregnant wife can’t drink it, so this recipe was a great way to use up one of them.
 The other bottle will be used to make this dish again.
 The chicken was juicy and well-seasoned.
 The onions that the chicken rested upon during roasting were amazing!
 They were sweet, soft, and oh-so-flavorful.